 Being the Contractor, KNMI will receive payments from ECMWF and will distribute the money between the partners.
-Based on the distribution of work over time as depicted in the Gantt-Chart in the next section (Figure 4), we propose the following payment scheme:
+Based on the distribution of work over time as depicted in the Gantt-Chart below (Figure 4), we propose the following payment scheme:

-- A down payment of 10% of the value of service contract 1 is paid at the start of the contract.
-The last instalment of service contract 1 is reduced by this amount. - Payments are made in 11 instalments at 3 month intervals; - The first payment occurs in month 3, the last in month 33, i.e. three months after the end of the contract; - Costs for WP 1 and 4 are spread evenly over all instalments; - Costs for WP 2 is paid in first instalment; - Costs for WP 3 are spread evenly over instalments 1-8; - Costs for WP 5+6 are spread evenly over instalments 4-11, i.e., they occur after the first year; - For WP 7 a fixed amount of 5,000 euros is paid in the first instalment (for the user consultation), the rest is distributed evenly over instalments 4-11; - Payments will only be done after ECMWF have accepted the Quarterly Report.
+- Payments are made in 14 instalments at 3 month intervals; - The first payment occurs in month 3, the last in month 42, i.e. three months after the end of the contract; - Costs for WP 1 and 4 are spread evenly over all instalments; - Costs for WP 2 is paid in first instalment; - Costs for WP 3 are spread evenly over instalments 1-11; - Costs for WP 5+6 are spread evenly over instalments 5-14, i.e., they occur after the first year; - For WP 7 a fixed amount of 5,000 euros is paid in the first instalment (for the user survey), the rest is distributed evenly over instalments 5-14; - Payments will only be done after ECMWF have accepted the Quarterly Report.